 On our recent trip to the Bahamas, we really wanted to charter a boat for the just the six of us, rather than deal with large crowds that you can get stuck with on a snorkeling excursion.
-I really hadn’t been feeling well leading up to this trip and had planned absolutely nothing other than our flights and hotel.
+I really hadn’t been feeling before this trip and had planned absolutely nothing other than our flights and hotel.
 This is very uncharacteristic of me because I usually have a couple of things planned before we arrive.
 I will also have ideas for other options and plenty of time for everyone to do their own thing.
 But this time, I waited until we arrived to make our snorkeling plans.
 Usually, this would stress me out, but I had nothing to worry about!

 The Weather in the Bahamas